kconger/MiSTer_web2rgbmatrix/extras/mgl/README.md

 Copy the mgl files to the _Console and _Computer directories in /media/fat/.

-Copy the directories in the games and docs directories into your MiSTer games/ and docs/ directories.
+Make directories with the same name in your MiSTer games/ and docs/ directories. ie games/GameGear/

 Add your roms and manuals to these new directories.